neloefm1/SenseFOG-Documentation/README.md

 ### Experimental location
 Recordings took place on the premises of the University Hospital Medical Center Tübingen, Department of Neurology.
-The walking took place in a 15 x 2.5 m hallway.
+Gait tasks took place in a 15 x 2.5 m hallway.
 Two chairs narrowing the corridor were positioned (1 m width) to help provoke FoG events under laboratory conditions.

 ### Ethics
 The study was approved by the Ethics Committee of Tübingen University (166/2020BO1), and all patients provided written informed consent.